Munger indirectly preaching the importance of having win-win relationships (p. 38)

 the former functions as a check on the latter (社長/CEO) power—on daily basis the latter decides company matters

-10. owners and mgmt
+10. Owners and Management

 on “marriage” between owners (the Portfolio Structure) and managers (the Plan Structure) (p.
 41)

-an option holder has no downside risk, hence will not be a part of good incentive structure (p.
+An option holder has no downside risk, hence will not be a part of good incentive structure (p.
 46)

-ask: is the current incentive structure “capricious”?
+Ask: is the current incentive structure “capricious”?

 Demonstrated consistent earning power >>> projection or turnaround (p.
 48)